EBLeifEricson/twitterpokemon-feed/README.md

 # twitterpokemon-feed
-Script that updates the TwitterPlaysPokemon feed site at https://leif.gg/tpp/new
+Script that updated the TwitterPlaysPokemon feed site at https://leif.gg/tpp/new, can also be used as a general tool for similar projects, to pull Twitter profile images to your local webserver.

 Note: The script ignores all errors, which is pretty bad practice.
 However, it can run unattended for long periods (which is perfect for this not-so-serious application.)